20 THINGS THAT WASTE TIME DURING THE DAY

 One of the biggest ways to waste your time is by allowing yourself to get distracted or side-tracked from what you’re doing.
 Try to keep focused and complete one task before you move onto the next.

 - Removing social media apps from your phone

 10. Not allocating or blocking out chunks of time

-Trying to squeeze too many things into too short a space of time usually means you either don’t get everything done or you overrun and eat into time that’s meant for other things.
+Don’t squeeze too many things into too short a space of time.
+It usually means you either don’t get everything done or you overrun and eat into time that’s meant for other things.

 11. Checking emails when you’re not able to action them

-Save yourself some time and only check your emails when you’re able to action them.
+When possible, save yourself some time and try checking your emails just when you’re able to action them.
 You’ll only need to read them once.

 12. Relationships that don’t add value